A daytime stock trader, Lady Rain has successfully nurtured hundreds of cacti during her life.

 - Place your plant in a well-ventilated area.

 - Let the soil dry up before the next watering.

-- Feed with mild liquid fertiliser during growing season.
+- Feed with mild liquid fertilizer during the growing season.

-- Minimal or avoid watering when plant is dormant in winter.
+- Minimal or avoid watering when the plant is dormant in winter.

 - Pot up every 2-3 years depending on growth.